yvonneyeh/codecademy-takehome/backend/README.md

 Thanks for taking the time to work on a backend takehome assignment.
 We really appreciate you applying to work at Codecademy!

 This README.md details the prompt for your assignment.
 Rest assured, we won't use the code for anything other than as part of your application.

+You can see the competencies we'll be grading it on here.
+We expect this to take you roughly 2-3 hours.
+Please let us know if there's anything unclear about it!

+Rest assured, we won't use the code for anything other than as part of your application.

 ## UFO: The Game